Harpeony – Healing to Awakening

 Chan is back to your natural state

 In short, Zen/Chan is the state of awakening.
-In other words, Zen is returning to your natural state.
+In other words, Chan is returning to your natural state.
 But what is the natural state?

 To grasp this concept, let's trace back to the earlier scriptures and teachings of Chán 禪 (Zen in Japanese).
 Chan originated in China and was influenced by Buddhism and Tao, yet it stands out in its unique approach and understanding.
 Chan reached its peak during the Tang (618–906 AD) and Song (960–1279 AD) dynasties, profoundly shaping Chinese poetry and aesthetics with its emphasis on simplicity, and the influence later extended to Japanese culture.